A photo of the windrow composting process.

 Food Waste Collection (Trial Run)

-As of August 2022, UW-Madison relaunched a food waste collection program on a trial-run basis.
+As of August 2022, UW-Madison relaunched a food waste collection program.
 After receiving tremendous support from the campus community, the UW Zero Waste team convened members from participating facilities, haulers, and a processor in order to find a solution to the composting conundrum.
-To date, all groups have agreed to a trial-run program where only a clean stream of food scraps will be collected by participating facilities and converted into compost.
-Below are more details describing each groups role and responsibilities.
+Since its relaunch, the team has utilized a continuous improvement process to reduce contamination, increase collection efficiency, and simplify reporting requirements.
+The team continues to explore new avenues to collect more inedible food scraps generated at the university.
+To learn more about the day-to-day operations of this program, explore the interactive story map to take a look behind the scenes.
+Below are more details describing each group’s role and responsibilities.

 Participating Facilities (Wisconsin Union & University Housing)